rodionovdima/PhenotypePredictor-2/README.md

 # Phenotype Predictor (Version 2)
 Workflow for executing functional annotation and metabolic phenotype assignement to microbial genomes.

 The functional annotation workflow utilizes a ‘subsystems’ approach adapted from the SEED genome annotation platform to identify genes that comprise curated metabolic pathways in mcSEED, a microbial community-centered implementation of SEED.
-The current version of the workflow (January 2021) uses the mcSEED database comprised of 2,856 reference human gut bacterial genomes and 80 curated metabolic subsystems, available to download from [Zenodo](https://doi.org/10.5281/zenodo.10041396).
+The current version of the workflow (July 25, 2024) uses the mcSEED database comprised of 3,341 reference human gut bacterial genomes and 100 curated metabolic subsystems, available to download from [Zenodo](https://zenodo.org/doi/10.5281/zenodo.13231265).

 Each mcSEED subsystem includes a set of functional roles (e.g., enzymes, transporters, transcriptional regulators) that contribute to the prediction of functional metabolic pathways and pathway variants involved in utilization and catabolism carbohydrates and amino acids, biosynthesis of vitamins/cofactors and amino acids, and generation of fermentation end-products such as short-chain fatty acids.